Quick Answer

-In Vercel's PM system design interviews, 73% of candidates fail to provide scalable solutions.
+In Vercel's PM system design interviews, most candidates fail to provide scalable solutions.
 Expect 2 hours of intense design scrutiny, focusing on cloud-native architectures.
 Only 1 in 5 candidates demonstrate a deep understanding of performance optimization.

 Core Content